pramnora/Powershell/README.md

 ## Powershell Version

+6th Feb 2023...(old version 5)...

 $PSVersionTable.PSVersion

 >>Major Minor Build Revision
 >>5     1     19041  2364

+7th Feb 2023...(new version 7)...

+$PSVersionTable.PSVersion

+>>Major Minor Patch PreReleaseLabel BuildLabel
+>>7 3 2

 ...will show you what is the current version of Powershell you are using.